Nicaragua is our go-to spot for countries packed with adventures.

 See what volunteering in Nicaragua is all about!

 The ILP volunteers who get to call Nicaragua home for an entire semester get the chance to really experience what this country has to offer.
 One can’t-miss experience is spending a weekend cliff jumping and swimming through the gorgeous Somoto Canyon.
+Here are the insider details about this trip:

-As a head’s up, this is an excursion that’s best done with a guide to show you all the best spots and to help you navigate the canyon.
-Plus, when you go with an organization, you’ll get the required gear (like lifejackets) and some other perks.
 We have tour recommendations below, but to give you an overview of what a half-day adventure looks like in the canyon, here’s an outline:

 Hiking